SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 Structures make it easier to reason about your code.
-Because structures are value types, they help you avoid accidental changes due to confusion about the logic of your code.
+Because structures are value types, they help you avoid accidental shared state between parts of a program.
-In order to explore an example of this kind of unintended mutation, imagine that the ``Temperature`` structure from :doc:`Structures` was a class instead:
+In order to explore an example of this kind of unintended mutation, let's take the ``Temperature`` structure from :doc:`Structures` and look at the problem that happens when it's a class:

-.. testcode:: choosingbetweenclassesandstructureshypothetical
+.. testcode:: struct-vs-class-temperature

     -> class Temperature {
            var celsius = 0.0